 are the same as those for all students.
 Please consult with the University’s Admission’s office for more information about admission policies and procedures. .

 Advanced EMT applicants must be Alabama state-licensed Emergency Medical Technicians (EMT’s) and must apply for admission to the department and meet certain departmental admission requirements (i.e., academic standard, criminal background check and drug screen test, etc.).
-For more information, please contact the office at (251) 461-1832.

 The basis for the curriculum is the current Department of Transportation’s (DOT) National